awwright/magnode/doc/en/developer/patterns.md

 ## Common Coding Patterns

-Often there's many patterns found in code for doing.
-Normally we try to move this behavior into nice compact functions.
+Often there's many patterns found in code for doing common tasks.
+Normally we try to de-duplicate behavior into nice compact function calls.

 However many of these patterns don't belong in functions, because their behavior cannot be replicated by a function.
 The best we can do is document the proper way to utilize the pattern and describe what it does.